Ntropish/react-ptri/packages/core/README.md

 ## Core concepts

 - Immutable root history: Each mutation creates a new root hash (a content-addressed commit).
 The provider keeps a linear `timeline` and an `index`, enabling `undo`/`redo` without branching.
 - OPFS-backed storage: Chunks are persisted using `vunt` in the browser’s Origin Private File System.
-History metadata (timeline/index) is best-effort persisted in `react-ptri/history.json` for continuity across sessions.
+History metadata (timeline/index) is best-effort persisted in `@ptri/react/history.json` for continuity across sessions.
 - Byte-first API: The core API speaks Uint8Array for keys/values to avoid encoding ambiguity.
 Helpers `b`/`s` are provided for UTF-8 conversions.
 - Bounded range scans: Range queries are defined by `[startKey, endKey]` with inclusive flags, `offset`, `limit`, and `reverse`.
 The same options that shape results also shape fingerprints.
 - Structural introspection: Hierarchical scan and counts expose the Merkleized tree structure for debugging or analytics.

 ## API reference

-All exports are available from `react-ptri`.
+All exports are available from `@ptri/react`.
 Default export is the provider component.

 ### PtriHistoryProvider (default export)